Futurescaper/Futuregrapher/README.md

 Meteor
 ------
 The library works as a standalone Meteor package (installed with `meteor add futurescaper:futuregrapher`) that allows for easy creation and manipulation of a D3 force-directed graph.
-It is a separate Git repository, available at https://github.com/Futurescaper/Futuregrapher.

 The package exists on Atmosphere at: